nicklockwood/layout/README.md

 <UIView backgroundColor="rgba(255, 255, 255, 1 - transparency)"/>
 ```

+Note that there is no need to enclose these expressions in braces.
+Unless the expression clashes with a color asset name, Layout will understand what you meant.

-The use of color literals is convenient for development purposes, but you are encouraged to define constants for any commonly uses colors in your app, as these will be easier to refactor later.
+The use of color literals is convenient for development purposes, but you are encouraged to define constants (or XCAssets, if you are taregting iOS 11 and above) for any commonly used colors in your app, as these will be easier to refactor later.

 To supply custom named color constants, you can pass colors in the constants dictionary when loading a layout: